Py-AMS/pyams-viewlet/src/pyams_viewlet/doctests/README.rst

     >>> with open(template, 'w') as file:
     ...     _ = file.write("<div>I'm a content provider!</div>")

-A custom "contentprovider_config" decorator cna be used to register a content provider:
+A custom "contentprovider_config" decorator can be used to register a content provider:

     >>> from pyams_viewlet.viewlet import contentprovider_config
     >>> from pyams_template.template import template_config